ufdada/quicktable/README.md

 __*The original table plugin is required for this to work!*__

 ####Building:
-This requires node.js and npm to be installed.
+This requires **node.js** and **npm** to be installed.

-Then open the directory with the git-shell and type 'npm install' to install the required packages.
+Then open the directory with the *git-shell* and type `npm install` to install the required packages.

-After that you can execute grunt with 2 options:
+After that you can execute grunt with the following options:

 1. `grunt test`<br>
-	Linting the js and html files (check for syntax errors etc.)
+ - Linting the js and html files (check for syntax errors etc.).
+See [JS Hint Configuration File](https://raw.githubusercontent.com/ufdada/quicktable/master/.jshintrc) for options
-2. `grunt build`<br>
+2. `grunt build`
-	`grunt test` and compressing the plugin into a zip file.
+ - `grunt test` and compressing the plugin into a zip file.
 The zip file is located in the *release* directory.
+3. `grunt build-only`
+ - Just building without linting and markdown compile *(not recommended)*

 ####Installation:
 Just copy the whole directory (quicktable) in the plugins directory